DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Design-Logic-Guided Data Synthesis

-Inspired by this practice, we propose a method for question synthesis based on ``design logic''.
-Leveraging the prompt presented in Figure~\ref{fig:prompt_logic_extraction}, we instruct an LLM (DeepSeek-R1-0528) to analyze the sampled authentic questions from our question bank.
-For each question, the LLM is tasked with three key steps: (i) deduce the question designer’s thought process, (ii) analyze how the question was constructed from the relevant knowledge points, and (iii) abstract and summarize the underlying design logic and principles.
-We specifically require the model to organize the resulting abstract design logic into the Mermaid format.
-This procedure yields a reusable pool of design logics, which the model can leverage these diverse logics to generate new questions based on provided source materials.
+Inspired by this, we propose a design-logic-based question synthesis method.
+Using the prompt in Figure~\ref{fig:prompt_logic_extraction}, we instruct an LLM (DeepSeek-R1-0528) to analyze authentic questions and (i) infer the designer’s thought process, (ii) trace construction from knowledge points, and (iii) abstract underlying design principles, expressed in Mermaid format.
+This produces a reusable pool of Design Logics that guides new question generation from source materials.

-This approach eliminates the need for handcrafting a large set of disparate prompts, significantly increasing automation.
-It also substantially improves the difficulty and diversity of LLM-generated questions while aligning their structure more closely with questions authored by human teachers.